jim4067/jimii/content/guessing-game-solana.md

 ![Lifetime error upon initializing a new anchor project](/orao-vrf/no-accounts-error.png)

-The orao program is made up of various instructions, of interest to us is the [`request`](https://github.com/orao-network/solana-vrf/blob/f438eef602b3c716bef7edabec72a8bafa5d5338/rust/sdk/src/lib.rs#L126-L134) IX which we shall uss to request randomness.
+The orao program is made up of various instructions, of interest to us is the [`request`](https://github.com/orao-network/solana-vrf/blob/f438eef602b3c716bef7edabec72a8bafa5d5338/rust/sdk/src/lib.rs#L126-L134) IX which we shall use to request randomness.

 But before that

 ## A quick primer on CPIs

 The Solana runtime makes it possible to call instructions/methods on another program.
-This is made possible by a concept know as Cross Program Invocation or CPI in short, which allows us to make call across different programs constrained to calls of up to 4 programs deep.
-It allows the caller program to call an instruction to the callee program with signer an writer privilege being passed between the two of them.
+This is made possible by a concept known as Cross Program Invocation or CPI in short, which allows us to make calls across different programs constrained to calls of up to 4 programs deep.
+It allows the caller program to call an instruction to the callee program with signer and writer privilege being passed between the two of them.

 Using the Anchor program, this process is simplified for us by having the [`CpiContext`](https://docs.rs/anchor-lang/latest/anchor_lang/context/struct.CpiContext.html).
-CpiContext encapsulates all accounts that we need to interact with when making our CPI call.
+CpiContext encapsulates all accounts that we need to interact with when making our CPI calls.

-To note is that the `invoke` and `invoke_signed` methods are used to escalate the signer privileges to the program being called.
+To note, the `invoke` and `invoke_signed` methods are used to escalate the signer privileges to the program being called.

 ## Building the Guessing Game

 With most of the theory out of the way, we are ready to start building.

-To request randomness from the orao program from our VRF program, we will need to pass in these accounts
+To request randomness from the Orao program from our VRF program, we will need to pass in these accounts

 -   `payer (mutable, signer)` - pays for the randomness request.
--   `network_state (mutable)` - account that contains details about number of requests received and the [network configuration](https://github.com/orao-network/solana-vrf/blob/f438eef602b3c716bef7edabec72a8bafa5d5338/rust/sdk/src/state.rs#L14-L22) which is an account that stores details about the `fees`, `treasury address`, ... e.t.c
+-   `network_state (mutable)` - account that contains details about the number of requests received and the [network configuration](https://github.com/orao-network/solana-vrf/blob/f438eef602b3c716bef7edabec72a8bafa5d5338/rust/sdk/src/state.rs#L14-L22) which is an account that stores details about the `fees`, `treasury address`, ... e.t.c

 -   `treasury` - treasury account, where fees for using the VRF will be paid.
 -   `request` - an uninitialized account that contains the seed used to derive randomness, the actual randomness and a list of other responses.
--   `system_program` - the solana system program.
+-   `system_program` - the Solana system program.

 Let's get started by renaming our `Accounts` struct appropriately to `GuessingGame` and adding the required accounts.

-We will use the `initialize` method to initialize our guessing game, i.e create the random account with a random number that we will have our user guess until he get's it correct.
+We will use the `initialize` method to initialize our guessing game, i.e. create the randomness account with a random number that we will have our user guess until he gets it correct.

 With these changes, your program should start taking shape and you should have something that looks like this